-CSWE requires that all students graduating with an MSW complete a minimum of 900 hours in field placements.
+CSWE requires that all students graduating with an MSW complete a minimum of 900 hours in field placements (please see COVID-19 policy regarding field hours on pg.
+8).
 Students who have not graduated with a BSW complete two field placement sequences.